-Complete this part only if your FUTA tax on line 6 is over \$100.
-To figure your FUTA tax liability for each quarter, multiply by .008 that part of the first \$7,000 of each employee's annual wages you paid during the quarter.
+Complete this part only if your FUTA tax in Part II, line 7, is over \$100.
+To figure your FUTA tax for each quarter, multiply by .008 that part of the first \$7,000 of each employee's annual wages you paid during the quarter.
 Enter the result in the space for that quarter.
-Your total liability ("Total for year") must equal your total tax shown in Part II, line 7.
+Your "Total for year" must equal your total FUTA tax shown in Part II, line 7.